brightsoftdev/photo-picker-plus/Android/PhotoPickerPlusTutorial/README.md

 }
 </pre></code>
-PhotoPickerPlusTutorialApp can be also neglected by registering PhotoPickerPlusApp into the manifest instead of PhotoPickerPlusTutoiralApp.
+PhotoPickerPlusTutorialApp can also be neglected by registering PhotoPickerPlusApp into the manifest instead of PhotoPickerPlusTutoiralApp if the developer doesn't have the need for extending the application class.

 ##PhotoPickerPlusTutorialActivity.java
 This class is an Activity class.
 It contains a Button and an ImageView.
 When the button is clicked, PhotoPickerPlusIntentWrapper starts ChooseServiceActivity.
 PhotoPickerPlusIntentWrapper is a wrapper class that wraps the parameters needed for the intent.